 Mode of study

 There is also a major group project to be completed by the end of June.
-In teaching these subjects, a variety of sought-after technical skills are covered using leading-edge industry software such as: SQL, Visual Basic, Java, HTML, CSS, XML, PHP, Dreamweaver, Flash, Photoshop, Visual Paradigm, DBDesigner, Microsoft Visio, UML, Linux, database design, business process modelling, usability / accessibility principles and software quality techniques.
+In teaching these subjects, a variety of sought-after technical skills ranging from programming, database design, business process modelling, usability/accessibility principles and software quality techniques are covered using leading-edge industry software.
 A strength of the MSc is that all of the technical skills are taught using examples, practical exercises and projects drawn from the world of business.
 Our focus is very much on the application of technology to business.

 Why Choose This Course?

 Extensive career opportunities exist for graduates of the MSc in Information Systems Management (ISM) with companies in a variety of sectors, in Ireland and abroad.
 Employers of recent graduates include Fidelity Investments, Google, Accenture, Hewlett Packard, SAP, AIB, MetLife, Diageo, Lidl, Oracle, Boston Scientific, IBM and Microsoft.

 The MSc in Information Systems Management (ISM) has been carefully designed with the student experience and graduate employability central to our efforts.
 Through our excellent teaching staff and strong links with industry engagement, this programme offers students the ability critically analyse, synthesise and evaluate theory and practice to solve applied problems related to information systems management in a global context.
 To do so, students have the opportunity to employ appropriate strategies, tools, and technologies to address contemporary business problems in information system development.

 Challenge of Solving Problems